alextoyinore/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#!/bin/bash
-In this folder i learn about shell permissions
+In this directory i learn all about shell permissions